davenaylor/postie/readme.txt

 * You can also set a default tag to be applied if no tags are included.

 = Image Handling =
+Note you can only use this feature if your "Preferred Text Type" is set to "plain"

 * Allows you to attach images to your email and automatically post them to your blog
 * You can publish images in the text of your message by using #img1#